Quick Answer

 Three Ways to Take the Next Step

-Talk to a founder, not a sales rep. Book a 15-minute discovery call to scope a 10-seat pilot inside your practice.
+Talk to a founder, not a sales rep. Request a medical-VA consultation to scope the hours, systems, safeguards, and workflows inside your practice.

 DIY path.
 Read the Pilot Blueprint (free PDF) to scope your own pilot before talking to any vendor.